-A strain is when a muscle is stretched or torn.
+A strain occurs when a muscle is stretched or torn.
 It occurs if a muscle is over-stretched or has had forced strong contraction.

-- A first-degree strain is when just a few muscle fibres are injured.
+- In a first-degree strain, just a few muscle fibres are injured.
 There is tenderness and pain but normal muscle strength.

-- A second-degree strain is when a greater number of muscle fibres are injured with more severe pain and tenderness and possible bruising.
+- In a second-degree strain, a greater number of muscle fibres are injured with more severe pain and tenderness and possible bruising.
 Mild swelling and loss of muscle strength will also be present.

-- A third-degree strain is when the muscle tears all the way through, leading to total loss of muscle function.
+- In a third-degree strain, the muscle tears all the way through, leading to total loss of muscle function.

 Assessment of the injury